swiftlang/swift-evolution/proposals/0386-package-access-modifier.md

 ### Package Names

 Two modules belong to the same package if they were built with the same package name.
-A package name must be (1) a unique identity string and (2) a valid UTF-8 string starting with a letter or `_`; for example, a string such as "Προϊόν" (translation "product") must be converted to "Προι_ο_ν" to be processed.
-A common package name includes alphanumeric characters (starting with a letter), `-`, `_`, and `.`.
+A package name must be (1) a unique identity string and (2) a valid UTF-8 string starting with a letter or `_`.
+A commonly accepted name includes alphanumeric characters (starting with a letter), `-`, `_`, and `.`.
+A build system may define its own rule to validate the input string; for example, SwiftPM checks the input against a rule defined [here](https://github.com/apple/swift-tools-support-core/blob/435a2708a6e486d69ea7d7aaa3f4ad243bc3b408/Sources/TSCUtility/StringMangling.swift#L43) and transcodes any undefined character to a `_`.

 A new flag `-package-name` is passed down to a commandline invocation, as follows.